-All plastic roof lights are classified as brittle roofing and is not suitable for roof traffic, unless specifically tested under the point load test provisions of AS 4040.1, As/NZS 4040.4, and AS/NZS 1562.3: 2006.
+All plastic roof lights are classified as brittle roofing and are not suitable for roof traffic unless specifically tested under the point load test provisions of AS 4040.1, As/NZS 4040.4, and AS/NZS 1562.3: 2006.

-Safety mesh can damage plastic sheeting by expansion movement and walking traffic, and should be isolated at the purlin.
-See 13.8.6 Purlin Protection.
+Safety mesh can damage plastic sheeting by expansion movement and walking traffic and should be isolated at the purlin.
+See 14.8.6 Purlin Protection.

 The mechanical properties of plastic roof lights differ from those of profiled metal cladding in that they are more flexible which allows them to deflect to a greater extent without damage.
-Foot-traffic and or access for maintenance should be considered at the design stage, so one sheet or a reduced width is provided so a workman may step over and not on, the roof light.
+Foot-traffic and or access for maintenance should be considered at the design stage, so one sheet or a reduced width is provided so a worker may step over and not on the roof light.

 Profiles which have deeper ribs are more rigid and will deflect less, but will not provide any greater resistance to pull-over at the fixings, unless the sheet thickness is increased.
 Greater spans also require a thicker sheet.
 Additional fixings will increase resistance to pull-over failure at fixings, but will not limit deflection.

 Roof lights located in the peripheral zones of high wind design load should have provision for the higher load in this area by the use of additional fixings, reduced purlin spacings or by increasing the roof light thickness.
 Deflection of plastic roof lighting due to UDL wind or snow loading should be limited to less than 1/30th of the span or 50 mm.